dmd-program/dmd-100/projects/ritual/develop_prototype.md

 # Develop: Prototype

-Now that you have a storyboard, you will prototype a mobile app interface using a process known as paper prototyping.
-Paper prototyping is a quick way to  You will use
+Now that you have a storyboard, you will prototype a mobile application interface using a process known as paper prototyping.
+Paper prototyping is a quick way to simulate a product before too many resources are used to design and engineer the final product.
+It works as a kind of model that others can react to, giving designers and insight as to whether they are going in the right direction.
+The purpose of this prototype is to quickly communicate to your peers how you intend to use a mobile device application to faciliate a ritual.

-To re-frame your ideas into opportunities, add the words "An app that..." in front of your ideas.
-Choose or expand on one idea that you really like.
-How might the app work?

 ## Tools and Materials